nCine/nCine-site/download-master.md

 - It is now possible to set the RGB components of a color with a hexadecimal code
 - The `nctl::String` class can now decode [Unicode](http://unicode.org) code points from UTF-8 strings
 - The `Font` class now supports Unicode characters exported in the Fnt descriptor file
+- The Android software keyboard visibility can be toggled on and off
+- It is now possible to set a custom line height for a `TextNode` object

 ### Fixes
 - GCC hardening compiler flags have been fixed with the explicit addition of PIE flags
 - The root node of the scenegraph now honors its own transformations
+- The buffer of an `AudioBufferPlayer` class was not detached from the OpenAL source when it finished playing